Free Word Games -

 For example:

-Hesitation is stopping for more that a count of 2 seconds.
+1. Hesitation is stopping for more than a count of 2 seconds.

-This free word game is another advanced variation on One Minute Speeches played with groups of 10 or more.
+This is another advanced variation on One Minute Speeches played with groups of 10 or more.

 Method: